-Principle Assessment of the effectiveness of governance arrangements during 2021/22 Core Principle A: Behaving with Key aspects of the Council's governance arrangements during 2021/22: integrity, demonstrating strong commitment to ethical values, and respecting the rule of law We have arrangements in place to provide assurance that our values are upheld, and that members and officers demonstrate high standards of conduct and behaviour to comply with laws and regulations.
+Principle Assessment of the effectiveness of governance arrangements during 2021/22 integrity, demonstrating strong Key aspects of the Council's governance arrangements during 2021/22: We have arrangements in place to provide assurance that our values are upheld, and that members and officers demonstrate high standards of conduct and behaviour to comply with laws and regulations.
 These include: Codes of conduct for officers and members; The inclusion of ethical values in policies and procedures for all areas; A complaints procedure ensuring appropriate investigation and response A Whistleblowing Policy which enables employees and others who have serious concerns about any aspect of the Council's work to come forward and voice those concerns; A commitment to equality of opportunity for all citizens, in line with the Public Sector Duty as set out in the Equality Act 2010; and Our Constitution, which sets out the conditions to ensure that all officers, key post holders and members can fulfil their responsibilities in accordance with legislative requirements.
 Roles, responsibilities and delegated authority for individual Members, the Council, Cabinet and senior officers are documented.
 A review of the Constitution has started.
 Formal recognition of the Trade Unions in our processes and change.